 It remains our belief that an economic ‘correction’ is on the horizon at some point in 2021 or 2022, and that would undermine Disney’s ability to continue such price increases unabated.
 Accordingly, you might actually be able to enjoy an improved guest experience and the above-mentioned amenities while actually pay less than current prices.
 Or perhaps that’s a pipe dream on our part.
 Everyone has their own perception of the economy, so don’t substitute our judgment for your own.

 Of course, all of this is speculation on our part.
 The only thing we know for sure is that Walt Disney World has a history of price increases, would undoubtedly like to increase prices more, and will do so if the market will bear it.
 If the market won’t, prices will decline.
 Unfortunately, if a recession does occur, it could also impact your ability to travel.
 But we’re veering too far off-topic now.

 Suffice to say, we think there’s really no time like the present to plan a trip to Walt Disney World.
 For the last two years, we’ve been advising a lot of vacation planners to wait, so it’s good to finally be in a position where the fruits of all this construction are (mostly) about to come to fruition.
-While there is some upside to waiting until Walt Disney World’s 50th Anniversary in 2021 or early 2022, there are also a lot of unknowns about that, and the biggest expansion in WDW history is already complete.
+While there is some upside to waiting until Walt Disney World’s 50th Anniversary in 2021 or visiting in early 2022, there are also a lot of unknowns about that, and the biggest expansion in WDW history is already complete.
 In the immortal words of the Sherman Brothers: